Lymphedema Treatment Products

 The Actitouch adaptive compression therapy system offers both intermittent and sustained pneumatic compression in one easy-to-wear, ambulatory device.
-Dual-compression therapy is clinically proven to improve and accelerate venous ulcer hearing while safely and effectively reducing edema.1,2,3
+Dual-compression therapy is clinically proven to improve and accelerate venous ulcer healing while safely and effectively reducing edema.1,2,3

 Actitouch achieves targeted levels of compression, regardless of variation in application or swelling flucuations.

 Recalibrates every 30 minutes to ensure therapeutic levels of compression, adjusting to accommodate for reductions in edema throughout the day.